centreon/centreon-engine/doc/user/configuration/advanced/cached_checks.rst

 represent their true value, Centreon Engine will only work with incorrect information for a short period of time.
-Even short periods of unreliable status information can prove to be a nuisance for admins, as they may receive notifications about problems which no longer exist.
+Even short periods of unreliable status information can prove to be a nuisance for admins, as they may receive information about problems which no longer exist.

 There is no standard cached check horizon or cache hit rate that will be acceptable to every Centreon Engine users.
 Some people will want a short